Restructuring, Exit, Impairment and Integration Activities

 Actions Initiated in 2017

 In the third quarter of 2017, the Company recorded restructuring charges within the Fitness segment for the write-down of inventory and tooling related to the exit of the InMovement product line.
-In 2018, a portion of these restructuring charges was reversed after certain inventory was subsequently sold above its recorded value.

 In the second, third and fourth quarters of 2017, the Company implemented headcount reductions in the Fitness and Boat segments aimed at improving general operating efficiencies.

 In the first quarter of 2017, the Company announced the closure of its boat manufacturing facility in Joinville, Santa Catarina, Brazil, as a result of continued market weakness due partially to unfavorable foreign currency impacts in the region.
 As a result, the Company recorded restructuring, exit and impairment charges including the write-down of inventory.
 The facility manufactured certain Bayliner and Sea Ray boat models for the Latin American market.
 The long-lived assets at this facility were previously fully impaired.